Analysis: Wall Street cheers on Biden stimulus plan but worries about the cost

 “There’s a necessity today that overrides the long-term concern,” she said.
 “There is a worry about inflation coming but I don’t see it happening soon.”

-Reporting by David Randall in New York; Editing by Ira Iosebashvili and Matthew Lewis
+Reporting by David Randall in New York; Editing by Ira Iosebashvili, Matthew Lewis and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.